-Participating in fun vocabulary activities, discussions, and games are the last three steps in Marzano’s six steps to vocabulary learning and critical to students’ long-term word retention.
-Therefore, not only are these activities engaging for worn-out students, they are also incredibly important to word learning.
+Participating in fun vocabulary activities, discussions, and games are the last three steps in Marzano’s six steps to vocabulary learning and are critical to students’ long-term word retention.

 However, I don’t promise it won’t make you crave a sundae by the end of the day.
 Have students compete to see who has the most disgusting as well as the most delicious concoction.